Before you travel

 Road travel

-If you are planning to drive in Bosnia and Herzegovina, see information on driving abroad and read the RAC guide.
+If you are planning to drive in Bosnia and Herzegovina, see information on driving abroad and check the rules of the road in the RAC’s Bosnia and Herzegovina guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 If you are involved in an accident, stay at the scene and do not move your vehicle until the police arrive.
 Traffic police can impose on-the-spot fines for any traffic offence.